EdenWise/hjcrc/HJCSIC_part1_scrap.md

 * This all changed when humans reached the top of the food chain.
   * Civilization began to be swept by rampant testosterone.
   * Male dominion began to run rampant (some call this the "human condition")
-* Male behaivor dominated, empires formed, and the fortunate allied to other fortunates.
+* Male behavior dominated, empires formed, and the fortunate allied to other fortunates.
 * empires formed, and the fortunate became inclusive to only other fortunates.
 The checks on balance we failed to do.
   * It got systemized by the Jewish ancestors thousands of years ago and then secreted.
   * So successful it was/They like it so much... it got systemized and secreted by the Jewish ancestors.
 * It was countered eventually by females
 * But the repressed female disposition eventually built-up and retaliated and got an age of their own.
 * Today, the Jews implement it by rewarding *reaping* acts for an era of fifty years (i.e. taking---usually men).
-* Waht this has led to today is a system extraorinarily systemized where their males rule for fifty years followed by a female rule of fifty years.
+* Waht this has led to today is a system extraordinarily systemized where their males rule for fifty years followed by a female rule of fifty years.

 Today, it is a large entity in forcing the social construct of the world.